thomasokubo/EA872/README.md

 - Keep a directory of HTML pages;
 - Respond the main HTTP requests;

-Additionally, the software will make system calls in order to have network connection (socker library).
+Additionally, the software will make system calls in order to have network connection (socket library).